droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 * Alenka stonily informs Kolyan that a sacrifice to the vampire isn’t madness, but “common sense."
 “Legends say the Devil Strahd enjoys preying upon red-haired women," she tells him.
 “If her blood might win his favor, how can we do otherwise?"
 * Kolyan replies that Alenka is a “fool" if she believes surrendering Ireena—or anyone else—will appease the Devil of Castle Ravenloft.
 “You are grasping for answers in a world that has none to offer," he thunders.
 “And we are Barovians.
 We do not turn on our own."
 * Alenka retorts that Ireena isn’t a true Barovian—after all, Kolyan found her wandering the woods near the Pillarstone of Ravenloft as a child.
 (Ireena and Kolyan are already aware of this, and show no surprise at this statement.)
 “She’s not one of us," Alenka says sharply, “and if you’re going to choose her over us, neither are you."
 * Two of Alenka’s compatriots step closer to the mansion, brandishing their weapons.
 Kolyan gasps, “How dare you," steps forward, and nearly crumples from his wounds.
 Ireena catches him before he falls and commands the mob not to “lay a finger on her father."

 If the players are still present and haven’t yet intervened, Ireena pleads for their help as Alenka’s mob advances.

 If the players intervene, Alenka, Kolyan, and Ireena receive them with unfamiliarity and surprise, though Alenka is suspicious that they may be spies for “the Devil Strahd."
 (If Ismark’s name is mentioned, Ireena and Kolyan are reassured, though Alenka spits on the ground and quietly cursed “Ismark the Lesser" under her breath.)

+The players have one round of conversations (one turn each) in which they should earn the number of Victory points equal to the number of members in the party.
+It uses [Victory Points](https://2e.aonprd.com/Rules.aspx?ID=3028) subsystem.

-The players can disperse the mob by making a reasonable argument and succeeding on a DC 10 Charisma (Persuasion) check, made with advantage if the players inquire into Alenka’s missing family members and show her sympathy.
-The players can also disperse the mob by brandishing their weapons or magic and succeeding on a DC 10 Charisma (Intimidation) check, made with advantage if they mention their recent battles in Death House.
+They can disperse the mob by making a reasonable argument and succeeding on a DC 18 Diplomacy check or DC 16 Diplomacy check if the players inquire into Alenka’s missing family members and show her sympathy.
+The players can also disperse the mob by brandishing their weapons or magic and succeeding on a DC 18 Intimidation check or DC 16 Intimidation check, if they mention their recent battles in Death House.

+Allow other skill checks if they feel appropriate but increase it to DC 20 or even DC 23 if it feels particularly hard.

 If the players appear ready to attack the mob unprovoked, Kolyan pleads for them to avoid violence.
 “They’re confused," he says hoarsely, “but they’re Barovians, all the same."